trustwallet/developer/wallet-core/faq.md

 ### Does Wallet Core support Windows?

+We don't support Windows officially, the community has a fork for Windows, you can find it [here](https://github.com/kaetemi/wallet-core-windows).

 ### Does Wallet Core support Dart / Flutter?

+We don't support it officially, the community has a fork for Dart / Flutter, you can find it [here](https://github.com/weishirongzhen/flutter_trust_wallet_core)

 ### Does Wallet Core support React Native?